afbiggs/Readme-Generator/README.md

   ## Description

   * This application is a professional README generator.
 The application utilizes the Inquirer Node Package Manager in order to allow for prompts and a user's input.
-A user will be prompted answer a series of questions and at the end, the qustions, answers, section titles, and a table of contents will be auto-generated and filled with the user's inputs.
+A user will be prompted answer a series of questions and at the end, the questions ons, answers, section titles, and a table of contents will be auto-generated and filled with the user's inputs.

   ## Table of Contents